 Drain again and pat dry with paper towels.

-Step 5: At this point, you can strain, but or for extra flavor let this sit for several hours (on the counter, covered) or overnight (refrigerated) for the best flavor.
+Step 5: At this point, you can strain, but for extra flavor, let this sit for several hours (on the counter, covered) or overnight (refrigerated) for the best flavor.

-It will be a beautiful shade of green.
+It will be a beautiful shade of emerald green.
+Season with additional salt if desired.
+Store in an airtight jar in the fridge.

-Store the Leek Oil in a jar in the fridge for 7-10 days, or freeze for later.
+Store the Leek Oil in a glass jar in the fridge for 7-10 days, or freeze it for later use.
+Here’s a similar jar on Amazon.

 - Coconut Corn Chowder with Leeks